-Auto modes on all cameras are run by artificial intelligence, (AI).
+Artificial intelligence, (AI,) runs auto modes on all cameras.
 They make calculations and set your camera the way they have been programed to.

 Some auto modes give you the option to select the shutter speed, aperture and/or ISO yourself.
 Ultimately, however, the camera’s AI is still in control of making the settings which determine the exposure.